 Accommodation: Grand Hotel ROI René Aix-en-Provence

-DAY 9 | Sunday 18th May
+DAY 9 | Monday 18th May

 This morning we depart from Aix and head further west still, to the canal-lined city of Sète, one of the most beautiful fishing and trading ports on the Mediterranean.